The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 • “I’m struggling to feel heard right now.”

-• “Can we talk about what just happened?
-I want to understand.”
+• “Can we talk about what just happened?”

 Why Saying “Everything Will Be Okay” Can Backfire

-• “I don’t know what will happen, but I’m here with you in this.”
+• “I don’t know what will happen, but I’m here with you.”

 • “It makes sense that you’re feeling this way.”